nobu-h-o/Java-CP/documents/README.md

 ## Prerequisites
 You should be able to write a basic "Hello World" program in Java and also use data types such as ints, chars and also arrays.
-OOP basics would help a lot in the "Extra" sections, but I don't think it's necessary.
+OOP basics would help a lot in the "Extra" sections, but isn't a must.